BlockchainCommons/Research/papers/bcr-2022-001-secure-message.md

 The security considerations for this type are the same as that for the cryptographic construction defined in [RFC-8439](https://datatracker.ietf.org/doc/html/rfc8439).

+## Future Proofing

+The `#6.40002` tag is intended to be extensible to other encryption constructs, if and when the need arises.
+The only requirement is that later constructs are distinguishable from the one defined herein, for example by inserting a distinguishing integer as the first element of the array.

 ### IANA Considerations

 This document requests that [IANA](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml) reserve the following tag: